laurawkr/retro-game-fixes-web/src/pages/guides/harry-potter-sorcerers-stone.md

 - SafeDisc DRM is blocked by Windows security.
 - Optical drives run at different speeds than when the game was released.

-Result: installs may work, but the game will often **crash on launch, freeze, or close after a few seconds**.
+Result: installs may work, but the game will often **crash on launch, give a safedisc warning, or close after a few seconds**.

-Our fix is to use **dgVoodoo2**, a graphics wrapper that translates old DirectX calls into something modern Windows understands.
+My favorite fix is to download a new executable that allows the game to run without needing to read from the disc, and to use **dgVoodoo2**, a graphics wrapper that translates old DirectX calls into something modern Windows understands.

+In my case, using these are the only two fixes needed to get you up and running without any issues.

 ---